Seven Network

-The Seven Network (commonly known as Channel Seven or simply Seven) is a major Australian commercial free-to-air television network.
-It is owned by Seven West Media Limited, and is one of five main free-to-air television networks in Australia.
+Seven Network (stylised 7Network, and commonly known as Channel Seven or simply Seven) is an Australian commercial free-to-air television network.
+It is owned by Seven West Media Limited, and is one of the five main free-to-air television networks in Australia.
 The network's headquarters are located in Sydney.

-As of 2014, it is the second-largest network in the country in terms of population reach.
-The Seven Network shows various nonfiction shows—such as news broadcasts (Seven News) and sports programing—as well as fiction shows.
+As of 2014, it was the second-largest network in the country in terms of population reach.
+Seven Network shows various nonfiction shows—such as news broadcasts (Seven News) and sports programming—as well as fiction shows.
 In 2011, the network won all 40 out of 40 weeks of the ratings season for total viewers, being the first to achieve this since the introduction of the OzTAM ratings system in 2001.

-As of 2022, the Seven Network is the highest-rated television network in Australia, ahead of the Nine Network, ABC TV, Network 10 and SBS.
+As of 2024, Seven Network is the highest-rated television network nationally, in Australia, ahead of the Nine Network, ABC TV, Network 10 and SBS.

 Headquarters

-Seven's administration headquarters are in Eveleigh, Sydney, completed in 2003.
+Seven's administration headquarters are in Eveleigh, Sydney, which was completed in 2003.
 National news and current affairs programming are based between flagship station ATN-7 in Sydney and HSV-7 in Melbourne.
 In 2009, Seven moved its Sydney-based production operations from Epping to a purpose-built high-definition television production facility at the Australian Technology Park in Eveleigh.